CalanBarnhardt/gift-idea-generator/frontend-gift-idea-generator/README.md

 Backend:
-First run: pip install fastapi uvicorn then cd into the backend folder and run uvicorn main:app --reload This will make it so the frontend can hit the backend!
+First run: pip install fastapi uvicorn openai then cd into the backend folder and run uvicorn main:app --reload This will make it so the frontend can hit the backend!